Sun S,M.A.R.T. is a program developed by the Donald W. Reynolds Cancer Support House to educate the community of sun safety and skin cancer awareness.

-On Monday, May 5th, the Support House will kick-off our annual Sun S.M.A.R.T. campaign with Free skin screenings and an education session “The Skinny on Skin Cancer and other Skintastic Issues” by Dr. Sandy Johnson.
+The 2019 Melanoma Monday event will take place on Monday, May 20th, the Support House Free skin screenings and an education session “The Skinny on Skin Cancer and other Skintastic Issues” by Dr. Sandy Johnson.

 Each year, more than 68,000 Americans are diagnosed with melanoma, and another 48,000 are diagnosed with an early form of the disease that involves only the top layer of skin.
 Also, more than 2 million people are treated for basal cell or squamous cell skin cancer each year.
 Basal cell skin cancer is several times more common than squamous cell cancer.
 Learning about medical care for skin cancer can help you take an active part in making choices about your care.